 Excellent job guys at ArtStudio.
 Given the parameters of the ipad and the fact that Apple refuses to allow developers the framework to make pressure sensitive styluses, I give this program 5 stars.
 Looking forward to updates.
 We live in exciting times.
 Apple please if you are listening, we need pressure sensitive stylus capabilities.
 Software can only go so far.
 And seriously my iPad 2 was covered in finger grease after this was finished.
 Pretty gross.
 I have since picked up a stylus and have noticed improvements in accuracy already.
 Digital painting is only going to get better from here.

-Looking for a Mac mouse replacement with refinement and multiple programmable buttons?
-Look no further.
-The M950 by Logitech (Logicool in Japan) is a “Mac” Daddy seven button dream machine – ten if you count the scroll wheel’s left and right programmable buttons and the wheel locking button.
+Looking for a Mac mouse replacement with refinement and multiple programmable buttons – look no further.
+The M950 by Logitech is the “Mac” Daddy seven button dream machine – ten if you count the scroll wheel’s left and right programmable buttons and the wheel locking button.

 The industrial design that went into this is top of the line.
-The slightly rubberized sidewalls feel great and the ergonomic shape fits my hand better than any mouse I’ve ever used.
-I was skeptical about the responsiveness of a wireless mouse, but this thing is dead on accurate.
-When viewing long webpages the scroll wheel, when not in ratchet mode, is smooth as butter.
+The rubberized sidewalls feel grippy and the ergonomics fit the hand better than any mouse I’ve ever used.
+I was skeptical about the responsiveness of a wireless mouse, but it has worked flawlessly so far.
 The detachable micro USB cord allows you to work while the mouse charges.
 I get about 20 days to the charge so far.
 Darkfield technology lets you mouse on anything, yes even glass.
-I picked mine up for ¥6,799 on Amazon.
-They go for ¥8,000 at ビックカメラ (Bic Camera).
-You might be thinking why spend that much on a stupid mouse right?
-Because, a smart mouse improves your workflow.
+I picked one up for ¥6,799 on Amazon.
+They go for ¥8,000 at Bic Camera.

 Here’s a screenshot showing the configurability this thing is capable of.